By Mark Samuel –

 The key to success is not achieving buy-in or consensus, but moving forward with the change in order to gain experience so you can learn and make adjustments.
 Experience has two advantages.
 First, it can dispel the catastrophic scenarios shared by Negativists to invoke resistance.
 Second, it demonstrates commitment to the Breakthrough results you desire as you move and make adjustments along the way.
 If you weren’t committed, you would just return to status quo and give up.
 This commitment through adjustment signals to people that even if they aren’t sure about or don’t understand the change, you are going to proceed regardless of adversity.

-5. Trade in Attachment to the Plan of Change for Becoming a GPS to Breakthrough Results
+5. Trade in Attachment to the Plan for Becoming a GPS to Breakthrough Results

 You can make a plan to get to B STATE, but you can’t know if, when, or how that plan will actually work.
 Your plan is a guide and a way to get started, but it’s not your north star.
 Think of it like a GPS.
 Your GPS wants to get you to your destination, so it makes adjustments as you move toward your destination.
 If you take a wrong turn, your GPS doesn’t just get you back on the original route, it gets you to your destination in the fastest way possible from where you currently are.
 This is exactly how it works to get from your current A State to your future B STATE.